-The CRRSAA funding is provided to higher education institutions to look forward and focus on how best to provide student support to keep students enrolled and academically engaged throughout the pandemic.
-The student portion of Harper’s funding provides financial aid grants which may be used for any component of the students’ cost of attendance or for emergency costs that arise due to coronavirus, such as tuition, food, housing, health care (including mental health care), or child care.
+The CRRSAA funding was provided to higher education institutions to look forward and focus on how best to provide student support to keep students enrolled and academically engaged throughout the pandemic.
+The student portion of Harper’s funding provided financial aid grants which were intended for any component of the students’ cost of attendance or for emergency costs that arose due to coronavirus, such as tuition, food, housing, health care (including mental health care), or child care.

 Students who received grants from CRRSAA (HEERF II) or CARES Act (HEERF I) funding in prior semesters were eligible to apply for emergency aid once per semester.
 Students who received other sources of financial assistance, such as Pell grants, scholarships, or Hawks Care support, were eligible to apply.
 We encouraged all students with financial need to apply.

-Background: The CRRSAA requires that institutions prioritize students with exceptional need, such as students who receive Pell grants, in awarding financial aid grants to students.
-Students do not need to be only Pell recipients or students who are eligible for Pell grants.
+Background: CRRSAA required that institutions prioritize students with exceptional need, such as students who receive Pell grants, in awarding financial aid grants to students.
+Students did not need to be only Pell recipients or students who were eligible for Pell grants.
 Harper students with exceptional need were awarded the first disbursements from the CRRSAA funds Harper received.
 Harper carefully documented how students with exceptional need were prioritized in the distribution of these funds.